 Item Description Power Port For connecting the router to a power socket via the provided power adapter.
 Power On/Off Button Press this button to power on or off the router.
-WPS/Wi-Fi On/Off Press this button, and immediately press the WPS button on your device.
-The WPS LED of the router should change from flashing to solid on, indicating successful WPS connection.
-Button Press and hold the Wi-Fi button for about 5 seconds to turn on or off the wireless function of your router.
-Reset Button Press and hold this button until the Power LED blinks to reset the router to its factory default settings.
-Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
-Ethernet Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
+WAN Port For connecting to a DSL/Cable modem, or an Ethernet jack.
+LAN Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
+USB Port For connecting to a USB storage device.
+Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
+WPS/Wi-Fi Button Press and hold the button for 2 seconds to turn on or off the wireless function of your router.
+Reset Button Press and hold the button until all LEDs turn on to reset the router to its factory default settings.
+LED Button Press the button for 1 second to turn on or off the LEDs of your router.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.